 Performance on STAAR tests: 60 points

 A maximum of 60 points was awarded based on the percentage of a district's students meeting the TSI achievement standards on the STAAR reading, writing, mathematics, science, and social studies subject assessments.
-As described in the Texas Education Agency Accountability Manual, the STAAR score shown in the table above is calculated by first adding equal weightings of the percentage of assessments on which students’ performance mastered grade level, met grade level and approached grade level, dividing the sum by 3 and rounding it to the nearest whole percentage.
+As is explained in the Texas Education Agency Accountability Manual, the STAAR score shown in the table above is calculated by first adding equal weightings of the percentage of assessments on which students’ performance mastered grade level, met grade level and approached grade level, dividing the sum by 3 and rounding it to the nearest whole percentage.
 The TEA refers to this as the raw STAAR component score.
 This raw score is then adjusted or “scaled” by using a conversion table to align letter grades and raw component scores of Texas public school districts and campuses.
-Because the precision of the scaled STAAR star is significantly diminished, but otherwise unchanged for comparison purposes, by this process, the raw STAAR component score is used in this analysis to measure relative performance on the STAAR tests.
+Because the precision of the scaled STAAR score is significantly diminished but otherwise unchanged for comparison purposes by this process, the unrounded raw STAAR component score is used in this analysis to measure relative performance on the STAAR tests.

 College readiness indicators: 40 points

-A maximum of 20 points was awarded based on percentage of students in grades 11-12 participating and successfully completing AP / IB courses.
-The district with the highest scores on the College Board AP examinations or IB examinations in English language arts, mathematics, science and social studies was awarded a maximum of 20 points.
+A maximum of 20 points was awarded based on percentage of students in grades 11-12 participating and successfully completing Advanced Placement (AP) or International Baccalaureate (IB) courses.
+The district with the highest scores on the College Board AP examinations or International Baccalaureate Foundation examinations in English language arts, mathematics, science and social studies was awarded a maximum of 20 points.
 A maximum of 20 points also was awarded to the district with the top SAT and ACT scores.
 The college readiness index for each district was calculated by aggregating the scores for all high schools in the district, weighted by the number of students attending each school.
-A complete description of the college readiness evaluation methodology used in both this and the Dallas area high schools ranking studies, along with the AP, IB, SAT and ACT data used in these analyses, is provided on this Texas high school rankings page.
+A complete description of the college readiness evaluation methodology used in both this and the high schools ranking study, along with the AP, IB, SAT and ACT data used in these analyses, is provided on this Texas high school rankings page.

 Looking for the best real estate agent to assist you in buying a home in the Dallas suburbs?